in28minutes/learning-paths-cloud-and-devops/README.md

-# learning-paths-cloud-and-devops
+# Cloud and DevOps Learning Paths

-How to learn Cloud and DevOps
+Do you have questions on how to approach learning Cloud and DevOps?

+You should find all your answers here!

+If you have a question, please feel free to raise an issue or comment on a YouTube video.

 ## Week 1 - 15 Jan 2022